BrandonCorey/js_139/study_guide.md

 ## Node Pojects ##
 Should always create a new local directory, new github repository, and new Git repository for projects
 - Make sure that all directories and parent directory names **do not have spaces**
+- Make sure parent directories do not have `node_modules` directory (except maybe at the global level)

 ### Necessary files/directories for now ###
 - `test` directory for storing all of our test files
 - `lib` directory for storing our source code
+- `dist` directory for transpiled code
+- `index.js` main file referenced in our `package.json` that imports the relevant modules (in this case, our transpiled code modules)
 - `.gitignore` file containing the text `node_modules` (this file is hidden)
 - `README.md` containg whatever text we want to describe project